Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 });
 ```

-This allows you to chain promises together and ensure that all promises are settled before continuing the computation, and it allows you to do so with familiar APIs that users already know and understand.
+This allows you to chain Reactive Promises together and ensure that all promises are settled before continuing the computation, and it allows you to do so with familiar APIs that users already know and understand.

 ### Handling errors

-You can also handle errors using the semantics of standard `try/catch` syntax in async functions:
+You can also handle errors using the semantics of standard `try/catch` syntax in async Reactive Functions:

 ```js {% visualize=true %}
 let countA = signal(0);